Limnocottus bergianus

 Limnocottus bergianus is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
 It was described by Dmitrii Nikolaevich Taliev in 1935.
-It is a freshwater fish which is endemic to Lake Baikal, Russia.
+It is a freshwater fish endemic to Lake Baikal, Russia.
 It is known to dwell at a depth range of 100–1000 metres.
 Males can reach a maximum total length of 22.5 centimetres.

 L. bergianus feeds primarily on bony fish and gammarids.